 Medical schools are committed to sharing information to improve medical education and training.
 However, they will not release students' individual scores, or seek to rank students based on their results.

 The MLA will be part of the requirements for your degree.
 If you fail it, just as if you fail any other degree requirement, you will not graduate.
 In the same way, if you pass the MLA but do not meet the other requirements set by your medical school for your degree, you will not be able to graduate.
 A maximum number of permitted attempts and an appeals system for the AKT will be agreed before students take the MLA.

 Mitigating circumstances, reasonable adjustments and appeals

-Universities will retain responsibility for mitigation, reasonable adjustments and appeals whilst developing common policies around these issues in order to ensure fairness.
+Universities will retain responsibility for mitigation, reasonable adjustments and appeals, and are developing common policies around these issues in order to ensure fairness.

 Piloting the MLA

-A process of phased introduction will begin from 2021 with robust testing and piloting, before the assessment will be fully implemented for students graduating from UK medical schools from the academic year 2024/25.
-Your medical school may be one of those who pilot the MLA, to help make sure the MLA is working properly for students.
+A process of phased introduction is now beginning in 2021 with robust testing and piloting, before the assessment will be fully implemented for students graduating from UK medical schools from the academic year 2024/25.
+All medical schools will pilot the MLA, to help make sure the MLA is working properly for students.
 There will be opportunities for you to contribute and feedback information throughout this time.